f4pga/prjxray/README.md

     make build

 ### Step 5: ###
-Alias python to python3 to avoid using python2 accidentally:

-    alias python=python3

 Choose one of the following options:

 (Option 1) - Install the Python environment locally